 3. What kind of memoir writer or biographer do I hire?
 You will save money in the long run if you hire a writer with experience in the exact type of book that you want to produce.
 If you want a memoir, hire a memoir writer.
 If you want a biography, hire a biographer.
 While a biographer could easily write a memoir, a memoir writer is not necessarily qualified to write a biography.
 We recommend you hire a writer who can show you full-book samples of memoirs or biographies (preferably on sale at Amazon.com or elsewhere).
 To see one of our biography samples for sale online, click here.

 4. What about a photo-journalism book?
 Using photos to tell your story is a quick and easy way to get the job done without hiring a writer, and many online companies offer easy-to-make photo albums.

 6. Can interviews be done on the telephone?
 Sure.
 Every professional writer has created interesting stories based on a few telephone interviews.
-It works fine for shorter projects.
-It is not the best method if the goal is to create a detailed story that reveals a person’s deepest thoughts and reflections about his or her life.

 7. What other work is involved?
 If you want to self-publish the book or pay a POD (Print On Demand) company the other costs include photograph scanning, book design and printing.
 Sometimes a professional transcriptionist is hired to turn the audiotaped interviews into written transcripts, which the biographer then uses to begin writing.
 If you want more than a few photographs in the book, you might reduce costs by having a family member make the scans, but it needs to be a person who has the time and is very detail-oriented.
 Scans must be made at a high enough resolution for print (minimum of 300 dpi), and any photo that will be enlarged in the book must be scanned at a resolution higher than 300 dpi to allow for the enlargement aspect.
 Lots more to say about photo scanning and design which we will cover in another blog.